Federal Council for the Advancement of Aborigines and Torres Strait Islanders: Foundation (1958)

 It was a significant milestone to bring together the disparate groups under an umbrella organisation.
-The Aborigines Advancement League sought to disaffiliate from the FCAA from about 1959 onwards, achieving this in 1966, because it thought the federal organisation too focussed on the state of Victoria.
+The Aborigines Advancement League of South Australia sought to disaffiliate from the FCAA from about 1959 onwards, achieving this in 1966, because it thought the federal organisation too focussed on the state of Victoria.

-Expansion (1958–1966)
+Expansion and name change (1958–1966)

+In the early 1960s, FCAA administration was being run from AAL president Gordon Bryant's electorate office in Coburg, Victoria.

 The Cairns-based Aborigines and Torres Strait Islanders Advancement League was established in January 1960, and affiliated with the FCAA shortly afterwards.
 The Northern Territory Council for Aboriginal Rights (NTCAR) was founded in 1961, with their constitution based on sister organisation Council for Aboriginal Rights (CAR) in Victoria, only with an extra requirement that 75 per cent of executive members had to be of Aboriginal descent.
 The first president was Jacob Roberts, succeeded by Phillip Roberts in 1962.
 It became an affiliate of FCAA during that year, tipping the voting balance in favour of the left-wing Aboriginal affiliates, the others being CAR (Victoria), the Aboriginal-Australian Fellowship (New South Wales) and the Queensland Council for the Advancement of Aborigines and Torres Strait Islanders (QCAATSI) based in Brisbane.
+The Methodist Commission on Aboriginal Affairs, under John Jago, was the only Christian organisation to join the FCAA.
+Jago was a member of the executive for two years.

+In July 1963, the FCAA sponsored Gordon Bryant and WA Labor politician Kim Beazley Sr. on a visit to Yirrkala, to investigate Yolngu complaints about a mining company being granted licence to explore for bauxite on their traditional land.
+This led to the Yirrkala bark petitions being presented to the Australian Parliament in August 1963, and a committee being set up to investigate their grievances.